yasserglez/yasserglez.github.io/content/pages/resume/resume.md

     Canopy Labs, Canada.

-    * Led the development of recommender systems and customer propensity models using technologies such as Spark, PyTorch, Keras, TensorFlow, scikit-learn, and xgboost.
+    * Led the development of recommender systems and customer propensity models using Spark, PyTorch, Keras, TensorFlow, scikit-learn, and xgboost.
     * Built recurrent neural networks for predictive customer analytics based on the customer's historical sequence of actions.